Sustainability & Social Responsibility

-When your beads are all made of wood, the best way to give back to the environment is planting a tree.
+When your beads are all made of wood (as well as silicone and acrylic plus all the air miles to get the materials delivered), the best way to give back to the environment is planting a tree.

 So I’ve started a little forest with Treedom, a company that plants trees all over the world and lets you follow your trees’ progress, including looking exactly where the tree is located and sending you photos.

-To offset wood consumption and carbon for 2017 and part of 2018, I’ve planted 4 trees, you can view some of the photos in the gallery on the right as well as follow my progress as I plant more during the rest of 2018 by visiting my page on Treedom.
+To offset wood consumption and carbon, I’ve planted 8 trees since 2017, you can view some of the photos in the gallery on the right as well as follow my progress as I plant more by visiting my page on Treedom.

 Not only these trees will act as offsetting, every tree brings social and financial benefits to the farmers who plant them, to their family and to their local community.

 Find out where KODES’ trees are planted around the world!

 Every year I pick a charity affiliated to the LGBTQA+ community and donate £1 from each sale from my LGBTQA+ collection.

 In 2021 I plan will be donating to GIRES (a UK wide organisation whose purpose is to improve the lives of trans and gender diverse people of all ages, including those who are non-binary and non-gender) and Feed London (Feed London, by the UK charity Miracles, will support 1000s of children and their families during the school holidays in 2021).

 In 2020 I’ve been donating to Alopecia UK, a charity supporting Alopecia sufferers like me, but also many children, something I didn’t have when I was diagnosed with Alopecia at 12 years old.

 In 2018 and 2019, I’ve been donating to ASA Milano, a charity offering information, testing and support towards AIDS patients.